 We study a facile route to fabricate 3D chiral nanostructures with controllable optical activity without using any lithographic process or any intrinsic chiral biomaterial.
 The artificial chiral nanomaterials would be potentially applicable in advanced applications such as photonic devices, biosensors, and pharmaceutical applications.

 Assembly and integration of nanomaterials are core in recent advances of nanotechnology.
 We employ wide spectrum of nanomaterials from 0D nanoparticles to 3D nanoarchitectures for building blocks in assembled structures.
-Fabrications of electochemical electrodes are representative example in applications.
+Fabrications of electrochemical electrodes are representative example in applications.

 Biomimetic Design of Ultrastrong Hybrid Nanocomposites